Split PDF into separate files.

 What happens to the original file?

 Nothing.
 Your original PDF is never modified.
-Foliopress reads it into browser memory and generates new PDF files from the pages you select.
+Hoja reads it into browser memory and generates new PDF files from the pages you select.
 The original remains exactly as it was on your disk.

 Are my files uploaded to a server?